In the Spotlight

 LGFCU is a part of an international movement that puts people first

 While our focus is North Carolina, we’re also a part of the worldwide credit union movement!
 That’s why in October we celebrate International Credit Union Day.
 This day is dedicated to member appreciation and the seven basic principles that make credit unions unique.
 See how LGFCU lives those values everyday.

 Even if you don’t think you have a lot of assets or you're too young, you still need an estate plan — especially if you have young children.
 When you create a will, name a guardian to take care of your children upon your death.
 You’ll be able to rest in peace, knowing the person you chose is in charge.

 If you’re age 50+, you may need to save more to fully fund your retirement.
 You can put extra money into a plan like a Roth IRA.
 Get caught up by making a contribution over the standard limit.

 Should you have a special needs trust?

-If you have a disabled adult child receiving public benefits, a Special Needs Trust might be good to consider.
-This will help you gift money to your child upon your death while still protecting those public benefits.
-Talk to an attorney specializing in Special Needs Trusts to determine if this is right for you.
+If you have a disabled adult child receiving public benefits, consider a special needs trust.
+A Deposit Trust Account like this allows you to gift money to your child upon your death while still protecting those benefits.
+Talk to an attorney specializing in trusts to determine if this is right for you.